CopperSpice API 1.8.1

 void QDateTime::setDate ( const QDate date)

-Sets the date part of this datetime to date.
-If no time is set, it is set to midnight.
+Sets the date part of this QDateTime to date.
+If no time is set, the time is set to midnight.

 See also